ax-llm/ax/README.md

 | Docker Sandbox     | AxDockerSession    | Execute commands within a docker environment |
 | Embeddings Adapter | AxEmbeddingAdapter | Fetch and pass embedding to your function    |

-## Checkout all the examples
+## Check out all the examples

-Use the `tsx` command to run the examples it makes node run typescript code.
-It also support using a `.env` file to pass the AI API Keys as opposed to putting them in the commandline.
+Use the `tsx` command to run the examples.
+It makes the node run typescript code.
+It also supports using an `.env` file to pass the AI API Keys instead of putting them in the command line.

 ```shell
 OPENAI_APIKEY=openai_key npm run tsx ./src/examples/marketing.ts